cynthisl/uw-mutmut-examples/README.md

 ## What did we make better?

-We primarily focused on adding more mutators to mutmut.
-Other improvements considered were making the UI better and making the tool run faster.
-We looked at other mutation frameworks (PIT, mutpy, cosmic_ray, major, mujava) and found mutators from them that were missing in mutmut.
+We considered improvements such as making the UI better and making the tool run faster, but we settled on two key functionality improvements:
+* Adding more mutators to increase coverage
+* Adding additional mutation functionality to help boost the feature set of mutmut

 ### New mutators

+We primarily chose new mutators to add by looking at other mutation frameworks (PIT, mutpy, cosmic_ray, major, mujava) and picking a set of mutators that were prevalent and seemed likely to be useful.
+The list of new  mutators we added were:

 * [Exceptions](exceptions/README.md)
   * Exception raise to pass